feerposser/basic-docker-network-tutorial/readme.md

 And as you can imagine, while the container has been created, Docker set him to the bridge network driver.

-We can run the same command before to get a list of containers using bridge driver: `docker network inspect bridge`.
+We can run the same command used before to get a list of containers using bridge driver: `docker network inspect bridge`.
 And in the containers list we can found the mongodb container.

 <div align="center">

 ![](/assets/img/6.png)
-<small>The same will happen if we run the docker container inspect tutorial-mongo-container.
+<small>The same will happen if we run "docker container inspect tutorial-mongo-container".
 Bridge will be there in the network settings.</small>
 </div>

-Now, when we access the `localhost`, maybe a empty list of data will be sort in the screem?
+Now, when we access the `localhost`, maybe a empty list of data will be sort in the screem, right?

 The answer is: no. The same Internal Server Error will appear.

-This is happening because we need to connect in a network.
+This is happening because we need to connect both containers in a same network.

 </details>